survivejs/webpack-book/manuscript/loading/04_javascript.md

 ### Setting Up *.babelrc*

 At a minimum, you need [babel-preset-env](https://www.npmjs.com/package/babel-preset-env).
-It's a Babel preset that enables the needed plugins based on the environment definition you pass to it.
-It follows the **browserslist** definition discussed in the *Autoprefixing* chapter.
+It's a Babel preset that enables the needed plugins based on the optional environment definition you pass to it.

 {pagebreak}